 Ethics and Publishing Policies

 The International Journal of Special Education has introduced ghost-writing and guest authorship barriers.
-Authors are obliged to submit their statements concerning the accuracy of submitted papers, and in the case of papers prepared by several authors, they are obliged to reveal the contribution of individual authors to their paper.
+Authors are obliged to submit their statements concerning the accuracy of submitted papers, and in the case of papers prepared by several authors, they are obliged to reveal the contribution of individual authors to their papers.

 Authors should ensure that they have written entirely original works and that where other materials (including data) are used the sources are appropriately cited.
 Papers submitted for peer review should not have been published in their current or a very similar form before, other than as a pre-print in a repository or as a conference paper with limited circulation beyond the conference attendees.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.

-Journal requires all authors to disclose their funding consistently under a separate funding heading.
+The journal requires all authors to disclose their funding consistently under a separate funding heading.

 Conflict of interests

 The journal requires all authors to disclose any possible conflicts of interest.
 If the conflict occurs, the statement should be placed before the references list in a declaration.